Arionildo/BasicRPG/README.md

 # BasicRPG
-Basic RPG system made with Unity
+Basic RPG system made with Unity.

+### HOW TO PLAY
+Just use your mouse/touch to control movement and attacks.